 - a.
+A Respondent whose Certification and License has been suspended for one year or less may request reinstatement no earlier than 30 days prior to the last day of the suspension and no later than five years from the first day of the suspension.
 CFP Board Counsel may reinstate a Respondent whose Certification and License has been suspended for one year or less if Respondent has: - 1.
-Complied with the terms of the DEC Order; - 2.
+Complied with the terms of the DEC Orderorder; - 2.
 Provided a properly-completed CFP Board Ethics Disclosure Questionnaire; - 3.
+Not violated CFP Board's Code and Standards since the issuance of the DEC's order, or engaged in a prior violation of CFP Board's Code and Standards that previously was unknown to CFP Board;

-Paid the reinstatement fee and any outstanding costs owed to CFP Board; and - 4.
-Otherwise satisfied CFP Board's certification requirements. - b.
-If CFP Board Counsel does not reinstate a Respondent whose Certification and License has been suspended for one year or less, Respondent may file a Motion for Reinstatement, which the Chair of the DEC will decide.
+- 3.4.
+Paid the reinstatement fee and any outstanding costs owed to CFP Board; and, including any certification fees that accrued during the suspension; and - 4.5.
+Otherwise satisfied CFP Board's certification requirements, including any continuing education requirement that accrued during the suspension. - b.
+If CFP Board Counsel does not reinstate a Respondent whose Certification and License has been suspended for one year or less, then Respondent may file a MotionPetition for Reinstatement, which the Chair of the DEC will decide in accordance with Article 14. - c.
+If Respondent does not request reinstatement within five years of the first date of the suspension, then Respondent has relinquished CFP[®] certification permanently, with no opportunity for reinstatement.